mweidner037/sparse-array-rled/README.md

 3. Convert between a count `c` and the `c`-th present entry.

 For ordinary array tasks, `SparseArray` aims to have comparable memory usage and acceptable speed relative to an ordinary `Array`.
-However, indexed accesses are slower in principle, due to internal searches (similar to balanced-tree collections).
+However, indexed accesses are slower, due to internal searches.

 For special cases, `SparseString` and `SparseIndices` implement the same functionality with additional optimizations: